Threadstone-Wiki/Threadstone-Wiki/pages/chunk/population.md

 # Manipulating Population

 The player can interact with chunks that have been generated but not yet populated, and this can change what blocks get placed during population.
-The following methods allow changing unpopulated chunks
+The following methods allow changing unpopulated chunks.

 ## Flying machines
 One can build flying machines that place blocks near ungenerated chunks, and change the population of those chunks.